 - Ensure proper latch and position: This may help the baby to suck and swallow enough milk.

 - Switch which side you offer first: Rotate which breast you start with.
 If you have a breast that produces less, you can offer that one a little more often, but try to switch and not favor one breast over the other. .

 - Feed frequently: Milk production is enhanced when the prolactin hormones are released in response to the sucking reflex.
 If the baby is fed more frequently, mothers may have more milk supply.

-- Use pump: Breast pumps may help empty the breasts and create an artificial demand to enhance milk production.
+- Use a pump: A quality breast pump with the right size pump flange may help empty the breasts after feeding and create an artificial demand to enhance milk production.